Guillermo Lasso: 2021

 Lasso was inaugurated as the 47th president of Ecuador on 24 May 2021 at Carondelet Palace in Quito.
 Attendees of his inauguration include: Dominican President Luis Abinader, Brazilian President Jair Bolsonaro, U.S. Ambassador Michael J. Fitzpatrick, King Felipe VI of Spain, Haitian President Jovenel Moïse, Paraguayan Vice President Hugo Velázquez Moreno, Uruguayan Foreign Minister Francisco Bustillo, Spanish Opposition Leader, former Spanish Prime Minister José María Aznar, and former Colombian President Andrés Pastrana Arango.
 Lasso became the country's first center-right president since Gustavo Noboa, who served from 2000 to 2003.

 Lasso vowed that in his first days in office, he would increase COVID vaccination numbers and promote oil production, mining and privatizations in the country.
 One of his first actions in office included expanding the Ministry of Sports and eliminating the debts of citizens who owed $1,000.
 He also named Vice President Alfredo Borrero as in charge of overhauling the country's healthcare system and COVID response.

 He announced the privatization of three refineries, highways, the public telecommunications company and the Banco del Pacífico, as well as tax exemption for investments in the tourism sector for 30 years.

 In June 2021, Lasso announced that Ecuador would launch a 100-day vaccine plan where he aimed to vaccinate 9 million people and to revive the economy.
 He announced that he would hold talks with Russia to purchase 18 million doses of the Sputnik V COVID-19 vaccine.
 He also said that the country had acquired over a million doses of the Pfizer–BioNTech and Oxford–AstraZeneca COVID-19 vaccine.
 Lasso urged the United Nations to ramp up vaccine rollouts in the country through their COVAX programme.
 In August 2021, while announcing the approval of a third shot for people with weakened immune systems, the Lasso administration announced that 4.8 million people received two doses of the vaccine with almost 10 million receiving one dose.

 His administration is seen as a stark contrast towards other right-leaning governments in other South American countries.
 Despite his high approval rating, his political party has little to no impact on the National Assembly.
 His proposals to privatize state resources in the oil sector, expand mining and labor reform have received negative approval from the assembly.
-In August 2021, Lasso visited Mexican President Andres Manuel Lopez Obrador to discuss trade deals and for Ecuador to be admitted into the Pacific Alliance.
+In August 2021, Lasso visited Mexican President Andrés Manuel López Obrador to discuss trade deals and for Ecuador to be admitted into the Pacific Alliance.
 That same month, he helped finalize an agreement that allows citizens of Ecuador, Colombia, Bolivia, and Peru to seek employment and live in any of the four countries without needing a special sponsorship.